MCP training for engineering teams

 Practical mcp training for engineering teams using agentic coding, review guardrails, and connector boundaries.

-Diagnosis: this is the usual power-without-boundaries problem.
-MCP makes the boundary visible, but it does not make it safe by itself.
-The Model Context Protocol spec is clear that tools can execute arbitrary actions, so consent, scope, and review are not optional.
+The cause is plain: power without a boundary.
+MCP makes the boundary visible, but it does not make it safe on its own.
+The spec is direct that tools can run real actions, so consent, scope, and review are part of the design, not extras you add later.

-Unbounded connectors show up when every agent can see every system.
-That feels productive for a day and expensive for a quarter, especially when Codex, Claude Code, and Codex all inherit the same loose permissions.
-The fix is the Least-Privilege Connector Map: list each connector, its owner, and the smallest data scope it needs.
-After that, teams stop arguing about “can the model do it?” and start asking “should this connector exist at all?”
+The fix is a connector map.
+List every connector, name its owner, and write the smallest data scope it actually needs.
+Once that exists, the question changes from "can the model do this?" to "should this connector exist at all?"
 If you cannot name the boundary, you do not have one.

-Automation without verification is the last trap worth naming.
-A background agent, CLI run, or subagent can move fast and still be wrong in a way that only shows up later.
-The fix is the Verification Loop: every agent run ends with a test, a lint, or a small manual check that a human can repeat.
-In Codex, that often means a visible codex exec loop with approval mode and sandbox boundaries.
-In Claude Code, it can mean hooks for validation and logging.
-In Codex, it can mean a background-agent policy that requires a clean handoff before merge.
-The result is fewer surprise reversals, and the actual thesis stays intact because speed is tied to proof.
+Pair that with a verification loop on every run.
+End each change with a test, a lint, or a small manual check a human can repeat.
+In Codex that often looks like a visible codex exec run with approval mode and sandbox limits.
+In Claude Code it can be hooks for validation and logging.
+In Codex it can be a background-agent policy that requires a clean handoff before merge.
+Speed stays tied to proof.

 A checklist you can paste into the repo